 That reminds me of a drink I started making.
 There’s a coffee roaster in San Antonio where some family lives.
 They sell a maple bacon coffee that’s actually really good.
 I would brew it espresso style with my aeropress and make a latte out of it.
 I’d sweeten it with a touch of maple syrup and pour a little Crown Royal in there.
 I called it the Irish Lumberjack.
 It is absolutely delicious.

 P.S.
 I inspired myself with my above post and am drinking a Rogue Hazelnut Brown right now as part of happy hour.
-It’s just as awesome as I remember.September 1, 2016 at 4:04 pm in reply to: Hey Poor Player's Re-Launch Giveaway Contest [Ended] #65030
+It’s just as awesome as I remember.at in reply to: Hey Poor Player's Re-Launch Giveaway Contest [Ended] #65030

 I don’t know about you guys, but I’d love a device that would force a feeling of existential dread on another worm, making it end itself with whatever weapon is handy.

 And, like Jonathan, I am rightfully barred from this competition.
-So consider this a freebie.September 1, 2016 at 4:00 pm in reply to: What are some of your favorite underappreciated horror games #65029
+So consider this a freebie.at in reply to: What are some of your favorite underappreciated horror games #65029

 I know the whole game wasn’t a horror title, but the haunted house story in Vampire the Masquerade: Bloodlines was impeccable.
 The atmosphere was creepy as hell, and the ghost action could downright be horrifying.
 I had to stop occasionally and remind myself that I am a badass vampire who can handle anything.
 It didn’t help much, to be honest.

 I am a major fan of the books.
 I recently decided to dive into the show and catch up.
 I finished up season 4 (covering A Feast for Crows) and am about to branch into the newer seasons.
 I like both renditions of the story so far, even through their differences.